Panama Don Julian Pacamara

 Pacamara is a varietal hybrid of Bourbon; it is a cross between the Pacas variety discovered in El Salvador and the very large Maragogype bean.
 The mixture at its best produces very deep, brothy flavors that always seem reminiscent of dark fruit like plums, raisins, prune.
 While not overbearing or something that is likely to become tiresome, Don Julian is pretty easy to pick out of a crowd.
 On the cupping table with seven other coffees in the same flight it was not difficult to know which it was.
 It was and is delightful.

-The farm is located in Boquete Panama at about 1600 meters they have been growing Pacamara in its rich, black volcano soil for some years.
+The farm is located in Boquete Panama at about 1700 meters and they have been growing Pacamara in its rich, black volcano soil for some years.
 We can remember tasting it in 2006 and it well may have been there at an earlier date.
 The growing area is in a protected tropical rainforest farm that gives a unique flavor, great acidity and bold body to form a richly complex cup.

 A view of the Horqueta Mountains with the Barú Volcano in the distance.

-This is the third year that we are able to offer this coffee which is otherwise hard to come by due to the majority of the market being located in Asia.
+This is at minimum the fourth year that we are able to offer this coffee which is otherwise hard to come by due to the majority of the market being located in Asia.
 We are pleased to have a relationship with this farm and look forward to maintaining it for years to come.
 The coffee after harvest underwent traditional washed processing at Casa Ruiz where it was later finish when dry milled.
 After purchasing the coffee was vacuum packed to our specifications and shipped in boxes to our roasting plant.

 Can you find the coffee trees within this preserve?